A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Abstract

 \section{Abstract}

-The development of machine learning (ML) models based on computed tomography (CT) imaging modality has been a major focus of recent research in the medical imaging domain.
-Incorporating robust feature engineering approach can highly improve the performance of these models.
-Topological data analysis (TDA), a recent development based on the mathematical field of algebraic topology, mainly focuses on the data from a topological perspective, extracting deeper insight and higher dimensional structures from the data.
-Persistent homology (PH), a fundamental tool in the area of TDA, can extract topological features such as connected components, cycles and voids from the data.
-A popular approach to construct PH from 3D CT images is to utilize the 3D cubical complex filtration, a method adapted for grid-structured data.
-However, this approach may not always yield the best performance and can suffer from computational complexity with higher resolution CT images.
-This study introduces a novel patch-based PH construction approach tailored for volumetric medical imaging data, in particular CT modality.
-A wide range of experiments has been conducted on several datasets of 3D CT images to comprehensively analyze the performance of the proposed method with various parameters and benchmark it against the 3D cubical complex algorithm.
-Our results highlight the dominance of the patch-based TDA approach in terms of both classification performance and time-efficiency.
-The proposed approach outperformed the cubical complex method, achieving average improvement of 10.38\%, 6.94\%, 2.06\%, 11.58\%, and 8.51\% in accuracy, AUC, sensitivity, specificity, and F1 score, respectively, across all datasets.
-Finally, we provide a convenient python package, Patch-TDA, to facilitate the utilization of the proposed approach.
+The development of machine learning models based on computed tomography (CT) imaging has been a major focus due to the promise that imaging holds for diagnosis, staging, and prognostication.
+These models often rely on the extraction of hand-crafted features where incorporating robust feature engineering improves the performance of these models.
+Topological data analysis (TDA), based on the mathematical field of algebraic topology, focuses on data from a topological perspective, extracting deeper insight and higher dimensional structures.
+Persistent homology (PH), a fundamental tool in TDA, extracts topological features such as connected components, cycles, and voids.
+A popular approach to construct PH from 3D CT images is to utilize 3D cubical complex filtration, a method adapted for grid-structured data.
+However, this approach is subject to poor performance and high computational cost with higher resolution images.
+This study introduces a novel patch-based PH construction approach designed for volumetric CT imaging data that improves performance and reduces computational time.
+This study conducts a series of experiments to comprehensively analyze the performance of the proposed method and benchmarks against the cubical complex algorithm and radiomic features.
+Our results highlight the dominance of the patch-based TDA approach in terms of both classification performance and computational time.
+The proposed approach outperformed the cubical complex method and radiomic features, achieving average improvement of 7.2\%, 3.6\%, 2.7\%, 8.0\%, and 7.2\% in accuracy, AUC, sensitivity, specificity, and F1 score, respectively, across all datasets.
+Finally, we provide a convenient Python package, Patch-TDA, to facilitate the utilization of the proposed approach.

-\keywords{Topological data analysis, Persistent homology, Medical imaging, Computed tomography, Machine learning, 3D Cubical complex}
+\keywords{Topological data analysis, persistent homology, medical imaging, computed tomography, machine learning, 3D cubical complex}